KomodoPlatform/developer-docs/docs/notary/generate-privkeys-third-party-coins-from-passphrase.md

 git submodule update --init --recursive
 ```

 - Edit `genkomodo.php` and fill your passphrase instead of `$passphrase = "myverysecretandstrongpassphrase_noneabletobrute"`.
-Change only the content inside `""` i.e., change `myverysecretandstrongpassphrase_noneabletobrute` with your passphrase
+Change only the content inside `""` i.e., replace `myverysecretandstrongpassphrase_noneabletobrute` with your passphrase

 - Execute the command: `php genkomodo.php`